apurva1526/codefundo-/README.md

 ### To get into further details, our initial task would be to map the three datasets.
 The first dataset consists of the following attributes :

-1.PlateBoundIdentifer,
+1. PlateBoundIdentifer,

-2.PlateBoundContinuity,
+2. PlateBoundContinuity,

-3.StartLong,
+3. StartLong,

-4.StartLat,
+4. StartLat,

-5.FinalLong,
+5. FinalLong,

-6.FinalLat,
+6. FinalLat,

-7.StepLength(km),
+7. StepLength(km),

-8.AzimuthCenter,
+8. AzimuthCenter,

-9.VelocityLeft,
+9. VelocityLeft,

-10.VelocityAzimuth,
+10. VelocityAzimuth,

-11.VelocityDivergent,
+11. VelocityDivergent,

-12.VelocityRightLateral,
+12. VelocityRightLateral,

-13.Elevation,
+13. Elevation,

-14.SeafloorAge,
+14. SeafloorAge,

-15.StepClass,
+15. StepClass,

-16.StepContinuity,
+16. StepContinuity,

-17.Orogen
+17. Orogen

 ### The second dataset consists of the following attributes:

-1.Date,
+1. Date,

-2.Time,
+2. Time,

-3.Latitude,
+3. Latitude,

-4.Longitude,
+4. Longitude,

-5.Type,
+5. Type,

-6.Depth,
+6. Depth,

-7.Depth Error,
+7. Depth Error,

-8.Depth Seismic Stations,
+8. Depth Seismic Stations,

-9.Magnitude,
+9. Magnitude,

-10.Magnitude Type that can be based on any of the following:
+10. Magnitude Type that can be based on any of the following:

   -ML: Local (Richter) magnitude